MF-LAL: Drug Compound Generation Using Multi-Fidelity Latent Space Active Learning: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by Army-ECASE award W911NF-07-R-0003-03, the U.S. Department Of Energy, Office of Science, IARPA HAYSTAC Program, CDC-RFA-FT-23-0069, NSF Grants \#2205093, \#2146343, and \#2134274.
+This work was supported in part by NSF Grants \#2205093, \#2146343, \#2134274, CDC-RFA-FT-23-0069, the U.S. Army Research Office under Army-ECASE award W911NF-07-R-0003-03, the U.S. Department Of Energy, Office of Science, IARPA HAYSTAC Program, DARPA AIE FoundSci and DARPA YFA.
 MKG has an equity interest in and is a cofounder and scientific advisor of VeraChem LLC.